CommandBlockYT0/RetroTanks/README.md

-# VladikRunner
+# RetroTanks
-It's my mario-like game I do for second course of C#
+It's my tanks-like game I do for second course of C#